 Breathing is an important variable of computer ergonomics.
 When I sit at a desk 8 hours a day, physical and mental stress can cause shallow breath, tight muscles, and poor posture.
 It sometimes feels like the air I’m breathing barely passes below the airway in my neck, much less into my lungs.
 And as soon as the air would enter my lungs, I would exhale it out.
 Instead of letting my breath work for me efficiently, my brain and body were always in a more defensive state.

 I knew that I needed to breathe deeper.
 I needed to increase the amount of air in my lungs.
-I also needed to increase the amount of time that air spent inside my lungs.
+Also, I needed to increase the amount of time that air spent inside my lungs.
 To accomplish this, I started doing breath work.
 But this article is long enough already.
 If you’d like to learn about the specific breathing exercises I did, check out my article titled Improve Your Posture by Breathing More Effectively.

 THANKS FOR YOUR INTEREST IN COMPUTER POSTURE.